makmot256/alx-system_engineering-devops/README.md

-This is the second time coding for shell navigation
+This is my second time to code shell